maoyuans/chronicles-of-terre/subclasses/Cleric-Luck.md

 # Cleric - Luck Domain

-Some seem to live a charmed life.
-This could be the outlook of the jealous and spiteful or a literal translation of divine providence, none can really be sure, but things seem to go the desired way.
+There are those between us that seems to have at life a lot easier.
+Things tend to go their way, be it an opportune stroke of fortune, or a timely avoidance of disaster.
+While this could be the outlook of the jealous and the spiteful, you understand and interpret this unnatural luck as a literal translation of divine providence, and to respect this disparity will earn you the favor of those who pull the strings.

 ## Domain Spells